ESR-NZ/human_genomics_pipeline/docs/running_on_a_hpc.md

 bash report.sh
 ```

-## 12. Commit and push to your forked version of the github repo
+## 13. Commit and push to your forked version of the github repo

 To maintain reproducibility, commit and push:

+- All documentation
 - All configuration files
 - All run scripts
 - The final report

-## 13. Repeat step 12 each time you re-run the analysis with different parameters
+## 14. Repeat step 13 each time you re-run the analysis with different parameters

-## 14. Raise issues, create feature requests or create a pull request with the [upstream repo](https://github.com/ESR-NZ/human_genomics_pipeline) to merge any useful changes to the pipeline (optional)
+## 15. Raise issues, create feature requests or create a pull request with the [upstream repo](https://github.com/ESR-NZ/human_genomics_pipeline) to merge any useful changes to the pipeline (optional)

 See [the README](https://github.com/ESR-NZ/human_genomics_pipeline/blob/dev/README.md#contribute-back) for info on how to contribute back to the pipeline!